 In 2009 the Board of Trustees began the search for a new home after the current property that houses the museum was listed for sale.
 A request for interest was sent out to over thirty communities around the state and a subsequent request for proposals was sent to those communities expressing interest in hosting the organization.
 After a thorough vetting process, the Board of Directors selected the Town of Gray as the future home of the Maine Narrow Gauge Railroad Co. & Museum in the summer of 2011.

-Our new location in the Town of Gray will allow for several structures in addition to an expanded right-of-way.
+Our new location in the Town of Gray will allow for several structures and an expanded right-of-way.
 The museum and train station will occupy 13,500 square feet, including state-of-the-art exhibits.
 A replica of Randolph Station, which served the Kennebec Central Railroad and the Togus Veteran’s Center from 1890-1929, will be prominently featured inside.
 Additional facilities will include a 5,000 square foot engine house and restoration shop, a 12,500 square foot car barn, and over three miles of track.
 The train will operate on the historic Portland to Lewiston Interurban right-of-way which passes through a wildlife refuge and more accurately reflects the rural landscape of many of the original narrow gauge routes.
 Outdoor picnic facilities and walking paths will provide additional space for visitors, school groups and tours.

 We are currently in the process of raising funds to support construction and relocation to our new home.
 You can donate to the project online through our Tie It Together Campaign or send your contribution directly to the museum.
 To stay up-to-date on the latest information, consider becoming a member of the museum.
 Members receive discounts on train rides, free admission to the museum, 10% off in the gift shop, and a subscription to our quarterly newsletter the Two Foot Flyer.
 Be sure to check out our News Blog and our social media sites (including Facebook, Instagram or Twitter) for the latest information.